alafr/SVG-to-PDFKit/README.md

       - useCSS [boolean] = use the CSS styles computed by the browser (for SVGElement only)
       - fontCallback [function] = function called to get the fonts, see source code
       - imageCallback [function] = same as above for the images (for Node.js)
+      - documentCallback [function] = same as above for the external SVG documents
+      - colorCallback [function] = function called to get color, making mapping to CMYK possible
       - warningCallback [function] = function called when there is a warning
       - assumePt [boolean] = assume that units are PDF points instead of SVG pixels
       - precision [number] = precision factor for approximative calculations (default = 3)